InfrastructureAsCode-ch/nornir_conditional_runner/README.md

     conditional_groups:
       - distribution
 ````

-If no conditional groups are defined and `conditional_group_key` is not provided to the runner, the runner will use the host groups.
+If the `conditional_group_key` is not provided, the runner will default to using the host groups.
 ```yaml
 host1:
   groups: